tcncloud/wollemi/README.md

 After reloading your shell, wollemi autocompletion should be working.

 ### Vim
-Wollemi can be setup to auto gofmt whenever writing go files with the following addition to your vimrc.
-With this addition saving a go file will cause wollemi gofmt to be automatically run on the package which contains the file.
+Vim can be setup to automatically run wollemi gofmt on file changes by adding the following line to your vimrc.
+With this addition, whenever a go file is written, wollemi gofmt will be automatically run on the package containing the modified file.

 ```
 autocmd BufWritePost *.go silent exec '!wollemi --log fatal gofmt' shellescape(expand('%:h'), 1)